anthoniraj/java_collection/README.md

 # Java Collection Framework
-## `Anthoniraj Amalanathan`
 ## Anonymous Class
-- Annoymous class is a class used inside another class witout name.
-You can create only one object using anonymous class
+- Annoymous class is an interface used inside another class without name.
+- You can create only one object using anonymous class.
-- It is created using an interface